Lighting Fast And Stays Fast

 How To Choose The Right Configuration

-The highest-value configurations for a multitude of standard uses are D through H. If you plan on using your PC for a lot of different things, where some of the software is relatively demanding, then these PC's are the best value.
+The highest-value configurations for a multitude of standard uses are B-D. If you plan on using your PC for a lot of different things, where some of the software is relatively demanding, then these configurations are the best value around.

 Important Shifts In Thinking